bemibrando/pokedex/README.md

 Extra:
 - When you click on a pokemon, display the details of the chosen pokemon at middle of screen
+- When a pokémon is selected to show its description, disable page scroll
 - Search for a specific pokemon
+- Search by type
+- Reload search list when choosing a type
-- Navigate between search and pokédex
+- Navigate between search and pokédex and between search type and pokédex
+- Page 404

+Bugs fixed:
+- some pokemons do not have habitat and this caused the pokemon not to be loaded

 ### <b id="screenshot">Screenshot</b>